rails/rails/guides/source/configuring.md

 Specifies whether or not to enable adapter-level query comments.
 Defaults to `false`.

+NOTE: When this is set to `true` database prepared statements will be automatically disabled.

 #### `config.active_record.query_log_tags`

 Define an `Array` specifying the key/value tags to be inserted in an SQL